 2 oz pineapple juice

-Ice a martini glass and set aside while making the drink.
-In a shaker filled with ice, pour in all the ingredients.
-Shake vigorously.
+Ice a martini glass and set aside.
+Pour all the ingredients into a shaker with ice and shake.
 Discard the ice from the martini glass.
-Strain the shaken mix into the now chilled glass.
-Place the orange garnish on the rim.
+Strain shaken mixture into the now chilled glass.

 Using Pinnacle Whipped vodka gives a whipped-cream taste so you don’t need heavy cream to achieve a great banana split flavour.
 You can use lactose-free milk if required.